IBM/itz-support-public/IBM-On-premise/README.md

 ## Known limitations
 - Extending a reservation is not possible: This will be addressed soon and is coming in a future release.
-- Several resources within a same network: If you need more than 1 resources that have to communicate with each other, please keep booking resources through our [legacy portal](http://ibm.biz/cecc-portal).
+- Several resources within a same network: If you need more than 1 resource that have to communicate with each other, please keep booking resources through our [legacy portal](http://ibm.biz/cecc-portal).
+PROJECT will be available in IBM Technology Zone soon.
 - Request HMC access: If you really need HMC access, please book through our [legacy portal](http://ibm.biz/cecc-portal).
+HMC access is available by default for On Prem Systems offerings in IBM Technology Zone.
 - SSH key: Injecting your own SSH key into the OS is currently disabled but we are working on adding this feature back.
-In the meantime please you can use the auto-generated project key.
+In the meantime you can use the auto-generated project key.

 ## Self-service runtime actions currently not available